pepper-craft/.github/profile/projects/geo-calculation-toolkit-api/detail/distance-between-two-coordinates.md

 ## 📄 Distance between two coordinates API

-This is an HTTP API that calculates the straight-line distance between two points based on their latitude and longitude coordinates.
+> This is an HTTP API that calculates the shortest distance over the Earth's surface (Great-circle distance) between two

----
+> points specified by latitude and longitude.

 ## 👤 Recommended Reading Guide